exasol/bucketfs-client/doc/user_guide/user_guide.md

 ### Configuration File

-Besides specifying the complete URL on the command line, you can use defaults for some parts of the URL.

-BFSC uses the following precedence for URI parts

-1. Supplied on the command line or entered interactively in case of a [password](#password-protected-bucket-access)
-2. Data in your profile
-3. Hard coded default value for host and port

 You can define the profile in BFSC's configuration file in your home directory: `~/.bucketfs-client/config.ini`.
 On Windows the home directory is `%USERPROFILE%`.

 The configuration file uses the INI-file syntax.
 An INI file is divided into sections.
 Each section contains a number of lines defining a *profile*.
 The first line of each section specifies the name of the profile in brackets.
 The default profile's name is `default`.
 Each line after the section header assigns a value to a variable.